Content

 Each unemployed person lives the experience in their own way and there can be great differences depending on the circumstances of each one.
 Age, family or economic burdens, level of education, among others, are factors that can have a negative or positive influence on the already difficult experience of being unemployed.

-Of course, there are also the psychological characteristics of each person: if we are more pessimistic and anxious, we will have fewer prospects of finding a new job soon and that will make us feel worse.
+Of course, there are also the psychological characteristics of each person: if we are more pessimistic and anxious, we will have fewer prospects of finding a new job soon, making us feel worse.
 On the other hand, if the job we have lost was important to us or we liked it very much, the subsequent mourning process will be more difficult than if we hated that job.

 As we mentioned before, the job search process can be really long, so it is important not to get burned out by rushing through the search and, above all, to be very systematic and orderly with the steps we take in order to carry it out.
 The active job search is not something that is improvised on the spot, it is not “I’ll do it, I’ll see what comes out”.
 If possible, it should be approached as a strategy that starts from an objective and sets out a series of specific actions to achieve it, which we take note of to be able to evaluate the results periodically.